+Mason jars are some of the most useful items to have at home.
 Mason jars are great for decoration, and an excellent replacement for plastic containers.

 Why Do Mason Jars Break In The Freezer?